-LABREF is a tool to monitor labour market reforms in the European Union.
-It provides a comprehensive set of data on the reform process undertaken in Member States during the past decade in different policy fields with a direct impact on labour market performance.
-It contains valuable information on the number, type and design of reforms, which can easily be compared across countries.
+LABREF provides a comprehensive set of data on the measures adopted by the EU Member States in policy fields likely to have a direct impact on labour market performance.
+It contains valuable information on the number, type and design of measures, which can easily be compared across countries.

 LABREF covers the 28 EU Member States and the years 2000-2013 (from 2003 for Bulgaria and Romania, and from 2012 for Croatia).
 The year 2014 is currently in the process of being updated.